-- The technology for the processing of the low-level events once they are represented in a common format.
-The most promising options are presented in section 2.3. - The language used to define the high-level events in terms of the low-level events (i.e. the language to express in a machine readable format rules like "the occurrence of three consecutive 'failed login' events should produce the rise of an 'account violation attempt' event).
+- The language used to define the high-level events in terms of the low-level events (i.e. the language to express in a machine readable format rules like "the occurrence of three consecutive 'failed login' events should produce the rise of an 'account violation attempt' event).
 This language is presented in section 2.4. - The content of the messages representing the high-level events generated by the Business Event Processor and received by the client applications of the Monitoring component.
 This is presented in section 2.5 - The algorithms implemented by the Causal Model Identifier to identify the model needed by the Monitoring Controller.
-The options are discussed in section 3.3. - The prediction and diagnosis algorithms enabling the Monitor Controller to decide how to configure (or reconfigure) the Business Event Monitor in order to comply with the requests received from its client applications.
+The algorithms are discussed in section 3.3. - The prediction and diagnosis algorithms enabling the Monitoring Controller to decide how to configure (or reconfigure) the Business Event Monitor in order to comply with the requests received from its client applications.
 Possible approaches are presented in section 3.2 and section 3.3.